THE SYRIAN SERIES, DAY 2

 EFFECTS FROM THE WAR

-After some Shish Tawook at La Grotta, we then took a walk to the Gap of Malula.
-It was here, right beside the restaurant, that I noticed the first effects of the civil war.
-There’s something strange about eating your Tawook while looking at a building and a children’s playground riddled with bullets.
-As we walked towards the entry of the gap, we could see heaps of potholes.
-But naturally, they were the effects of explosive fire; mortar rounds, missiles, or RPGs crazy!
+After some shish tawook at La Grotta, we took a short walk toward the Malula Gap.
+It was here — right beside the restaurant — that I noticed my first visible signs of the Syrian civil war.
+There’s something deeply unsettling about eating lunch while staring at a bullet-riddled building and a children’s playground scarred by gunfire.

 GAP OF MALULA